Nakutaka/moultiBot/README.md

 `!time hong_kong`

 #### Aled command
-You can add the name of a command to get its help page. i.e `!aled time`
+You can add the name of a command to get its help page.\
+i.e `!aled time`

+#### Dice command
+Just type `!dice`.

+#### Duel command
+After starting a duel with `!duel`, the 2 users will have to type the dice command in the chat.
+After 2 rolls or that 1 minute has passed, the duel ends.